overhangio/tutor/docs/configuration.rst

 Configuration and customisation
 ===============================

 Tutor offers plenty of possibilities for platform customisation out of the box.
-There are two main ways in which the base Open edX install can be customized:
+There are two main ways in which the base Open edX installation can be customized:

 a.
 Modifying the Tutor :ref:`configuration parameters <configuration>`.
 b.
 Modifying the :ref:`Open edX docker image <customise>` that runs the Open edX platform.